Furnace Repair Services in Bismarck

 The final category of furnaces is the high efficiency condensing furnace, which can achieve efficiencies well over 90%.
 Condensing furnaces include a a sealed combustion area and a secondary heat exchanger.
 Because condensing furnaces remove heat from the exhaust gasses, the unit actually condenses water vapor and other chemicals as it operates.

 In addition to the four common furnace categories above, Furnaces can be classified into three types.
 Single stage furnaces air have only one stage of operation (on or off_ and always run at the highest speed and deliver the hottest air.
 Two-stage furnaces, however, can operate at full or half speed.
-And modulating furnaces can regular heat output and speed in a continuous fashion as required, thereby saving a great deal of energy.
+An experienced furnace repair and installation service like Bismarck’s experts at Advanced Mechanical can help you optimize your heating efficiency with modulating furnaces that can regulate heat output and speed in a continuous fashion as required, thereby saving a great deal of energy.

 Is your furnace broken or not operating efficiently?
-We can help you with:
+Our team in Bismarck can help you with: